gabbygiordano/TwitterClone/README2.md

 * [ ] User can see embedded image media within the tweet item in list or detail view.
 * [ ] Compose activity is replaced with a modal compose overlay.
 * [ ] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
-* [ ] Used Parcelable instead of Serializable leveraging the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler) when passing data between activities.
+* [ ] Used Parcelable instead of Serializable leveraging the popular when passing data between activities.
-* [ ] Replaced all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
+* [ ] Replaced all icon drawables and other static image assets with where appropriate.
 * [ ] User can view following / followers list through the profile of a user
 * [ ] Apply the popular Butterknife annotation library to reduce view boilerplate.
-* [ ] Implement collapse scrolling effects on the Twitter profile view using `CoordinatorLayout`.
+* [ ] Implement collapse scrolling effects on the Twitter profile view using CoordinatorLayout.
 * [ ] User can **open the twitter app offline and see last loaded tweets**.
 Persisted in SQLite tweets are refreshed on every application launch.
 While "live data" is displayed when app can get it from Twitter API, it is also saved for use in an offline mode.

 The following **additional** features are implemented:

-* [ ] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
+* [ ] User can view more tweets as they scroll with infinite pagination.
 Number of tweets is unlimited.

 ## Video Walkthrough